-A thorough examination of the demographic structure within the municipal area highlights that a substantial 63.7 per cent of the population falls within the economically active age group, spanning from 15 to 64 years.
-The second-largest demographic segment is constituted by children, accounting for 26.2 per cent of the population, while the aged, those above 65, make up a modest 10.1 per cent of the total population.
-The population structure reveals a notable improvement in the dependency ratio, which stands at 56.9 per cent in 2023.
-This is attributable to the growth in the children cohort and aged group.
-This demographic trend signifies a positive trajectory in terms of the Municipality's evolving age distribution, signalling a potential boost in the productivity and economic contributions of the working-age population.
+The demographic structure within the municipal area highlights that a substantial 64,7% of the population falls within the economically active groups, spanning from 15 to 64 years.
+The second-largest demographic segment is constituted by children, accounting for 28,8% of the population.
+The population structure reveals a notable improvement in the dependency ratio, which stands at 54,5 in comparison to 2011 which equates to 56,2, this is an attribute to the growth in the children cohort and aged group.
+The demographic trend signifies a positive trajectory in terms of the Municipality's evolving age distribution, signalling a potential boost in the productivity and economic contributions of the working-age population.